-How to Better Strategize Your Apartment Marketing With Millennial Renters
+How to Better Strategize Your Multifamily Marketing With Millennial Renters

 Regardless, this generation is often accused of being aloof, lazy, and unprincipled.
 They get married later, live with mom and dad longer, change jobs more often, and of course, they’re always posting selfies.